Book an appointment

 Radiofrequency Nerve Ablation

-What is Radiofrequency Ablation?
+What Is Radiofrequency Ablation?
 Radiofrequency nerve ablation (also known as radiofrequency lesioning, or neurotomy) is an emerging therapy in pain medicine that uses a specialized device to disrupt…